How Does Online Education Work?

 Online Education Basics

-The main difference is how the content is delivered.
+The main difference between online and an on-campus classroom is how the content is delivered.
 Instead of attending class on campus, you use a password-protected website to access lectures and readings, interact with classmates, complete assignments, and take tests.
-Another important difference is that online courses are asynchronous, meaning you don’t have to be at your computer every week at a set time.
+Another important difference is that online courses are asynchronous, meaning you don’t have to be at your computer at a set time.
 You can access course materials and participate in discussions when you want and where you want.
-As for workload, expect to spend 11 to 13 hours each week per online course.
+It is truly learning-on-demand.

-At North Park, we use an online education tool called Moodle.
-When you register for an online course at North Park, you’ll be able to log in to Moodle with your North Park account username and password, and all your course communication will go to the email address you set as your preferred account with North Park.
-You don’t need to buy or download any additional software to use Moodle.
-All you need is a computer with high-speed Internet access and a Web browser like Chrome, Firefox, Internet Explorer, or Safari.
+Many on-campus courses use Canvas, North Park’s Learning Management System (LMS), to enhance the classroom learning experience.
+When you register for an online/hybrid course at North Park, you’ll be able to login securely to the LMS with your North Park account username and password and participate in your virtual classroom.
+Please keep in mind that all your course communication will go to your North Park student email unless you set up email forwarding in your O365 account.
+Students don’t need to purchase or download any additional software to access the LMS.
+Students will need a computer with high-speed Internet access and a web browser like Chrome or Firefox.

 Is Online Education Right for You?

-That’s a fair question.
-Online education has some terrific advantages, namely the ability to earn a valuable degree on your own schedule from any location.
-But online education may not be for everyone.
+Online education has some terrific advantages, namely the ability to earn a valuable degree on your own schedule from any geographic location.
+However, online education may not be for everyone.
 Online courses require a significant amount of self-motivation.
-To keep up with online class discussions, you need to visit the discussion boards every day and put your thoughts into writing.
-Online classes are not correspondence courses, where you complete assignments at your own pace.
-Online students are expected to complete each week’s assignment on schedule and be a regular presence on the discussion boards.
+Online students are expected to complete each week’s assignment on schedule and be a regular presence in the discussion boards.

 Some people prefer not to take online courses because they feel that they express themselves better in a real-time, face-to-face context.
-On the other hand, many people enjoy online discussion boards better than classroom interaction, because online courses require everyone to voice an opinion.
+On the other hand, many enjoy the online environment better than classroom interaction, because online courses require everyone to participate.
 This ensures a diversity of perspectives that could get lost in a classroom setting, where it’s easier to “hide in the back.”
 Also, written opinions often elicit a deeper level of thought than live discussions.